Original schematic illustration of a supersonic flight concept with a Lightning silhouette and simplified shock-line motif (not a photograph).

 Britain's geography favoured point‑defence interceptors with rapid climb and limited endurance (Lightning).
 The U.S. and Canada built continental shields (F‑102/F‑106, BOMARC) with heavier radars and longer legs.
 France's Mirage III showed that a multirole supersonic fighter could satisfy export and national needs simultaneously.
 Each solution optimised for threat, terrain, and budget.

 Britain's geography favoured point-defence interceptors with rapid climb and limited endurance.
 The English Electric Lightning exemplified this approach, optimized for Quick Reaction Alert operations with exceptional climb performance but limited range.
 This doctrine matched Britain's compact geography and the nature of the Soviet bomber threat.
-The comprehensive documentation of British air defence doctrine ensures that this approach is properly understood.

 France's Mirage III showed that a multirole supersonic fighter could satisfy export and national needs simultaneously.
 The Mirage III combined interception, ground attack, and reconnaissance capabilities in a single airframe, demonstrating design flexibility.
-The comprehensive documentation of Mirage III development ensures that this achievement is properly recognized.

 Each solution optimized for threat, terrain, and budget constraints.
 Different nations developed different approaches based on their specific requirements and resources.
-The comprehensive documentation of these different approaches ensures that the complete story of Cold War air defense is properly preserved.

 Cold War theatre: intercept photographs were diplomacy by other means.